LelleAnd/ops/Doc/Prerequisites.md

 Please note that *GNAT Community 2019 (20190517)* isn't supported.
 The compiler crashes with a GNAT BUG DETECTED.
 This has not been investigated further.

 ## gcovr ##
+The tool can be downloaded at https://gcovr.com/en/stable/.
-If command found, called to generate coverage during C++ unittests.
+If command found, called to generate coverage during C++ unittests (on Linux).

 ## cppcheck ##
-TBD
+The tool can be downloaded at https://github.com/danmar/cppcheck.
+If command found, called to perform some static analysis on the C++ code during C++ unittests (on Linux).